Sentry Page Protection

 He managed to keep afloat while he released his arms, no easy feat in the swift-running Rangoon river and so contrived to reach the bank.
 Some other of the Frenchmen had their wives with them and these, together with Boutet’s wife, having been compelled to witness the murder of their husbands, were taken as slaves.
 Boutet’s wife was the most beautiful of them, the Myowun took her and sold her the next day to an Armenian for the enormous sum of Rs 400.
 But that day her husband reappeared in the town, as if risen from the dead and so impressed were the Burmese by his apparently supernatural escape that they made no further attempt on his life, though it is not clear whether he regained his wife.

-To fulfil the terms of the prophecy and to impress the Mons with his greatness, the King therefore came to Rangoon bringing with him the captive Mon King, Binnya Dalla, taken by Alaungpaya seventeen years before and accompanied, it is said, by fifty thousand men.
+To fulfill the terms of the prophecy and to impress the Mons with his greatness, the King therefore came to Rangoon bringing with him the captive Mon King, Binnya Dalla, taken by Alaungpaya seventeen years before and accompanied, it is said, by fifty thousand men.
 He had a new Hti made of gold set with diamonds and rubies to weigh of himself, his wife and his children and not only did he impose this but he also raised the Pagoda to its present height of 327 feet, gilding it with his own weight in gold, 12 stone and 3 pounds, at a cost of Rs.
 94,000.
 Much treasure was deposited in the Pagoda by his Lords, immense wealth being thrown in through, according to one account, an opening in the top where the Hti was to be imposed.

 Further to impress the Mons he brought Binnya Dalla to his death.
 After nearly twenty years of imprisonment, the Mon King was brought in chains before the Yondaw, the Hanthawaddy Myowun, he was accused of instigating the late rebellion and despite his pleas was condemned to die.
 To emphasise the point, his execution was carried out by the common executioner so that all the circumstances of his death, both the trial and the execution should stamp him as a common malefactor.
 On the 7th waxing of Tabaung the unfortunate captive was led in procession through the town and taken to Ava-bok (Pagoda Point) at the junction of the Hlaing and Panhaling rivers, where the execution took place.
 Many other Mons of high rank now suffered the same fate and for the time being Mon resistance was again suppressed.